Fire crews close in around massive New Mexico wildfire

 Officials at Los Alamos National Laboratory were warily tracking another wildfire that crept within about 5 miles (8 kilometers) of facilities at the U.S. nuclear research complex.

-Wildfires have become a year-round threat in the drought-stricken West — moving faster and burning hotter than ever due to climate change, scientists and fire experts have said.
+Wildfires have become a year-round threat in the drought-stricken West — moving faster and burning hotter than ever due to climate change, according to scientists and fire experts.
 Fire officials also point to overgrown areas where vegetation can worsen wildfire conditions.

 Associated Press writer Susan Montoya Bryan reported from Albuquerque, New Mexico.
 Associated Press writers Paul Davenport in Phoenix and Morgan Lee in Santa Fe, New Mexico, contributed to this report.